davidgasquez/handbook/Company Knowledge Management.md

 	- Keeping information across N tools causes scattered information.
 	- E.g. Integrate Notion with Slack so search is done from there.
 	- [If Slack had access to your entire knowledge base, it could answer at least the most commonly asked questions automatically.](https://julian.digital/2020/11/20/chief-notion-officer/)
+	- Ask questions in public channels!
+If someone sends you a handbook link, that means you have the answer documented - they don't mean that you should have found that yourself or that this is the complete answer.
+If the answer to a question isn't documented, make a pull request to add it to the handbook in a place you have looked for it.

 ## Sharing Updates